Exploring Language-Agnosticity in Function Vectors: A Case Study in Machine Translation: Methodology

-Function vectors~\citep{todd2024function} are extracted from in-context learning (ICL) demonstrations and applied as an additive intervention in the residual stream.
+\paragraph{Function vectors} We briefly review the function vector framework of \citet{todd2024function}, on which our analysis builds.
 For each task $t$, we assume a dataset of ICL prompts $P_t$ and a corrupted version $\tilde P_t$ formed by shuffling demonstration labels.
 The procedure first selects a small set of attention heads using activation patching.
 For a given task $t$, it compares prompts from $P_t$ (correct demonstrations) to corrupted prompts $\tilde p \in \tilde P_t$.
 For each head $(\ell,j)$, the head output on a corrupted prompt $\tilde p$ is patched with the head's mean output over $p \in P_t$, denoted $\bar a^t_{\ell j}$.
 The causal indirect effect (CIE) of head $(\ell,j)$ is defined as the resulting change in the probability of the correct answer token $y$:

 Heads are ranked by their average indirect effect across corrupted prompts, and the top heads form the selected set $A$.
 The function vector for task $t$ is then defined as the sum of the task-conditioned mean outputs of the selected heads,